 Most refrigerated produce stays fresh longer when sealed in an air-tight container or produce bag.
 This helps hold in moisture, preventing produce from dehydrating.
 Produce that keeps best at room temperature needs air circulation.
 Remove potatoes or onions if their packaging, plastic bags equal premature spoilage.

 For more strategies, check out our blog, How to: Clean and Store Produce.

 Wash Your Fruits & Vegetables

 We might be eager to wash our produce as soon as we get home, but generally, fresh produce should not be washed until you are ready to eat it.
 Effectively washing produce is important in removing residues and germs but can create a bacteria promoting environment if done too soon.
 Lettuce greens are the exception.
 These can be washed, dried, and stored in a container between paper towels as soon as you bring them home.

 Here are some tips from N4L’s CEO, Jennifer Maynard, on effectively cleaning your produce.

 At Nutrition for Longevity, we encourage everyone to eat more fresh fruits and vegetables!
-Whether you grow your own, shop local, or purchase N4L’s Organic Produce Boxes, fresh produce is the key ingredient to a life of longevity.
+Whether you grow your own, shop local, or purchase N4L’s Produce Boxes, fresh produce is the key ingredient to a life of longevity.